ranadipto/Find-My-Location/README.md

 # Find-My-Location
 Its a mobile number location finder code.
-Anyone can see longitude and ao
+Anyone can see longitude and aptitude